List of Speaking Event Topics

 About 10 percent of kids in school –approximately 9-13 million students — struggle with mental health problems.
 Whether they’re running out of a class, not doing their homework, disrupting others, or quietly being defiant, their behavior is often misread and misdiagnosed.
 The frustration level teachers and parents face can be overwhelming, and traditional behavior plans are often ineffective and even unhelpful in addressing certain behaviors because they do not acknowledge the underlying causes.
 The training will provide empathetic, flexible, practical, and more importantly effective strategies for preventing inappropriate behavior from the start in the classroom, and dealing with it once it’s already happening.

 Kids who Challenge Us: Increasing Work Engagement and Reducing Oppositional Behavior in Students

 Among the many reasons new teachers leave the field within their first five years, disruptive students are on the top of the list.
 Without intervention, these children are at risk for poor performance, diminished learning, and social/behavior problems in school.
-As a result of this workshop, participants will be able to easily implement preventive tools, strategies, and interventions for increasing work engagement, initiation, persistence, and self-monitoring.
+Overwhelming, negative, and inaccurate thoughts can contribute to student disengagement.
+When this is the case, traditional suggestions such as incentives, offering breaks, graphic organizers, or even checklists will not help the student initiate an activity.
+As a result of this workshop, participants will be able to easily implement preventive tools, strategies, and interventions for reducing oppositional behavior, increasing work engagement, initiation, persistence, and self-monitoring.

 Reaching the Withdrawn Child